Double transition in kinetic exchange opinion models with activation dynamics: Model

 \end{itemize}

 As discussed in the Introduction, during a public debate there are people that that are not active/open for discussion.
 But they can become active due to peers influence.
 As discussed in \cite{xiong2011opinion,liu2013external}, active agents may gradually lose their interests in the discussion and drop out of it, which is related to our above \textbf{Rule 1}.
 In addition, our above \textbf{Rule 2} is based on the fact that only active agents participate in the opinion dynamics.
 Finally, as also discussed in \cite{xiong2011opinion,liu2013external}, active agents can motivate their inactive like-minded peers.
 If an inert agent holds the same opinion of an active neighbor and they have a positive interaction (with takes place with probability $1-p$) then, the inert agent is driven to be active with probability $(1-p)g$.
-This last sentence justifies our above \textbf{Rule 3}.
+In other words, in order to have an activation with probability $g$, we considered as a necessary condition that the randomly chosen agents $i$ and $j$ have to interact positively, which occurs with probability $1-p$, leading to the final probability $(1-p)g$.
+These last sentences justify our above \textbf{Rule 3}.